What the Research Shows

 - Missed sessions = missed muscles

-- Can lead to overtraining
+- Can make recovery harder to manage

 - Less efficient for beginners